-For CKM-parameters and $B_c$-lifetime, we take its central values from the Particle Data Group (2020) \cite{A80} as:
+For the CKM-parameters and $B_c$-lifetime, we take their central values from the Particle Data Group (2020) \cite{A73} as:

-For the masses of participating mesons, taken as phenomenological inputs in the present calculation, we take their central values of the available observed data from \cite{A80,A81,A82,A83}.
-In the absence of observed data in the charmonium and charm meson sector, we take the corresponding predicted values from established theoretical approaches \cite{A84,A85,A86}.
-Accordingly, the updated meson masses used in the present study are listed in Table I.
+For the masses of participating mesons, taken as phenomenological inputs in the present calculation, we take their central values of the observed data from \cite{A73,A74,A75,A76}.
+In the absence of observed data in the charmonium and charm meson sector, we take the corresponding predicted values from established theoretical approaches \cite{A77,A78,A79}.
+Accordingly, the updated meson masses used in our numerical analysis are listed in Table \ref{tab1}.

 With these input parameters, the Lorentz invariant form factors: $(F_+,\ F_-;\ A_0,\ A_+,\ A_-,\ V)$ representing decay amplitudes can be calculated from the overlapping integral of participating meson wave functions.
-We first study the $q^2-$dependence of the invariant form factors in the allowed kinematic range.
-Since our main purpose is to study the leptonic mass effect in semileptonic decay of $B_c$ meson to radially excited $(2S$ and $3S)$ charmonium and charm meson states, we plot $q^2$-dependence of the form factors in Figs. 2 and 3 for decays in their $e^-,\mu^-$ and $\tau^-$-modes.
+We first study the $q^2$-dependence of the invariant form factors in the allowed kinematic range.
+Since our main purpose is to study the lepton mass effect in semileptonic decay of $B_c$ meson, we plot $q^2$-dependence of the form factors in Figs. 2 and 3 for decays in their $e^-,\mu^-$ and $\tau^-$-modes.
 We find that the behavior of form factors in $e^-$ and $\mu ^-$-mode overlap in the entire kinematic range: $0\le q^2\le q^2_{max}$.
 This is because of an insignificant change in the phase space boundary going from $e^-$ to $\mu^-$ mode.
 As one can see here the maximal lepton energy shift $\frac{m^2_\mu-m^2_e}{2M}$ is invisible at the usual scale of the plot.
 On the other hand for the decays in the $\tau^-$ mode, the relevant form factors behave differently throughout the accessible kinematic range of $q^2_{min}\le q^2\le q^2_{max}$, where $q^2_{min}$ is +ve and away from $q^2\to 0$.
-The $\tau-$phase space, as compared to the $e^-$ and $\mu ^-$ cases is considerably reduced and shifted to a large $q^2-$ region.
+The $\tau$-phase space, as compared to the $e^-$ and $\mu ^-$ cases is considerably reduced and shifted to a large $q^2$-region.
 In the present analysis, we shall therefore consider decays in their $e^-$ and $\tau ^-$ modes only for evaluating the lepton mass effects on the semileptonic $B_c$ meson decays.